A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: The GPB Framework

-The corollary below considers the subclass of GPB methods, referred to as the $\tau$-free GPB subclass, which do not depend on $\tau$ (and hence do not need $\tau$ as input), and derives an improved iteration-complexity bound for it.
-Since 2C-PB and MC-PB do not depend on $\tau$, the result below applies to both of them.
+This subsection considers the subclass of GPB methods, referred to as the $\tau$-free GPB subclass, which do not depend on $\tau$ (and hence do not need $\tau$ as input), and derives improved iteration-complexity bounds for it which follow as immediate consequences of Theorem \ref{thm:bound-cvx}.
+Since 2C-PB and MC-PB do not depend on $\tau$, the results below apply to both of them.